 The Organization for Transformative Works (OTW) is a nonprofit organization run by and for fans to provide access to and preserve the history of fanworks and fan cultures.

-Books, Commercial Works Authors, Fanfiction, Intellectual Property, News of Note
+Books, Commercial Works Authors, Fanfiction, Gaming, Gender and Sexuality, Television, News of Note

 Orangeville.com featured a 12 year old boy who has published Minecraft fanfiction.
 "The book is presently available in Kindle format...Scott said he hadn’t set out to pen a novel.
 Rather, he merely doodled the story for fun, something for he and his friends to look over...It wasn’t until his mother encouraged him to continue it that he began to seriously entertain the possibility of a book."
 While his success has so far been small, it's still been important. "'It’s an awesome experience to know somebody other than my parents liked the book,' he said."